 What to pack in a diaper bag for mom

-Lip Moisturizer – I don’t know about you, but I have chapsticks and lip balms everywhere.
-There’s not much worse than dry lips and nothing to soothe them with.
+There’s nothing much worse than dry lips and nothing to soothe them with.
 I’ve tried many types of lip moisturizers over the years, and this Baby Lips moisturizer is one of my absolute favorites.

-First Aid Kit – A couple bandaids and disinfectant is all you need for a basic first aid kit.
+A couple of bandaids and a disinfectant is all you need for a basic first aid kit.
 They don’t take much space, and you’ll be happy to have packed it when you need it.

 As your baby grows, you may add things to your diaper bag, like a baby rattle, a teether, and baby sunscreen (for babies 6 months and older).
 But for now, this list of essentials for your newborn baby’s diaper bag will serve you well.
 Get out, enjoy your outing, and have fun!